Generalization Performance of Empirical Risk Minimization on Over-parameterized Deep ReLU Nets: Global Minima of ERM on Over-Parameterized Deep Nets for Noisy Data

+} { Let $\Gamma_D$ be the class of all functions that are derived based on the data set $D$.} Define

-Our purpose is then to compare the generalization error of global minima (\ref{target-optimization}) with $ e(\Theta,\Xi)$ for numerous $\Theta$ and $\Xi$ and reveal the veil of over-parameterization in deep ReLU nets.
+{ It is easy to see that $e(\Theta,\Xi)$ measures the theoretically optimal generalization bound a learning scheme, based on data set $D$ satisfying \eqref{noisy-setting}, can achieve when $f^*\in\Theta$ and $\rho_X\in\Xi$ \cite{Gyorfi2002}.} Our purpose is to compare generalization errors of the global minima defined by (\ref{target-optimization}) with $ e(\Theta,\Xi)$ to illustrate whether the global minima can achieve the theoretically optimal generalization error bounds.

-Before presenting the main result, we introduce a negative result for global minima of (\ref{target-optimization}) in the over-parameterized setting.
-The following proposition which can be found in \citep[Theorem 2]{Kohler2019} shows that if we do not impose any restrictions on the distribution $\rho_X$, then over-parameterized deep nets do not generalize well. \begin{proposition} Let $f_{n,L,D}$ be any global minimum of (\ref{target-optimization}).
-If $L\geq 2$ and $n\geq 4L+(4d+1)m$, then there exists some probability measure $\rho_X^*$ on $\mathcal X$ such that
+Before presenting { our main results, we introduce a negative result derived in \cite[Theorem 2]{Kohler2019}, which shows that without any restriction imposed to the distribution $\rho_X$, over-parameterized deep nets do not generalize well. \begin{lemma} If $d_1\geq m$, then for any $L\geq 1$ and $d_2,\dots,d_L\geq 2$ and any $ h\in \Psi_{ d_1,\dots,d_L,m}$, there exists a probability measure $\rho_X^*$ on $\mathcal X$ such that